michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

 Test the story with friends and family and use construction critique feedback to improve the story arc, content and visualizations.

+#### Call to action
+The call to action would be for MISM students
+1. To be aware and have the mental picture discussed in mind during job search
+2. Price themselves appropriately looking at trends and averages
+3. Check other job roles within the category of roles and search for those jobs during job search
+4. Sign-up for career fairs for companies that frequently offer roles of interest.

 [Back](readme.md)